Teachinghearts |

 (Daniel 7: 9)

-Jesus on Earth
+Jesus On Earth

-- The Resurrection of Jesus.
+- The Resurrection Of Jesus.
 A Holy place is always created where God is.

 and she saw two angels in white sitting, one at the head and one at the feet,